-King County Metro will notify immediately (within 30 minutes) in person, by telephone, or email, Sound Transit's Bus Operations Manager or designee of any emergency operations, or any accidents or incidents that result in death, serious injury, or major disruptions of service.
+King County Metro will notify immediately (within 30 minutes) in person, by telephoneor email, Sound Transit's Bus Operations Manager or designee of any emergency operations, or any accidents or incidents that result in death, serious injury, or major disruptions of service.
 Notice must be given according to Sound Transit's ST Express Policies and Procedures as adopted; see Exhibit J for a copy in effect on the date of this Agreement.

 A Service Supervisor Response Report detailing a High Priority Emergency must be submitted to Sound Transit's Bus Operations Manager by the end of the next business day.
 Sound Transit staff will review the report and participate in incident follow up.
 A final incident report must be sent to Sound Transit.
-If the report is adequate, Sound Transit will approve it within seven days.
+Sound Transit will approve the report within seven days from the date it is deemed adequate.